-4.2.3 After the pre-snorkeling briefing specified in 4.1.1 and prior to snorkeling in waters with vulnerable ecosystems, all clients shall participate in an in-water orientation at a benign site such as one with a clear sandy bottom to acquire at least a basic understanding of snorkeling practices, including buoyancy control and safe use of the snorkeling equipment.
+4.2.3.
+After the pre-snorkeling briefing specified in 4.1.1 and prior to snorkeling in waters with vulnerable ecosystems, all clients shall participate in an in-water orientation at a benign site such as one with a clear sandy bottom and water that is a minimum of 3 meters (9 feet) deep to acquire at least a basic understanding of snorkeling practices, including buoyancy control and safe use of the snorkeling equipment.
 In addition to being an opportunity to provide basic instructions, this orientation enables snorkeling leaders to evaluate clients' physical abilities and aquatic skills, and determine activities that are appropriate.